Loading ...

 A word from Sharon

-“Being a commercial disputes lawyer necessarily means assisting clients during what can be a particularly stressful time, when both tensions and emotions are running high.
+“Being a disputes lawyer necessarily means assisting clients during what can be a particularly stressful time, when both tensions and emotions are running high.
 It is important for clients to have someone they can trust and who they can depend on to approach the dispute objectively and commercially; who can provide a clear, organised and pragmatic strategy for the way forward.
 It is satisfying to know I am that person for my clients, and I enjoy developing a relationship with them while we work through their problem to achieve the best possible outcome.”

 Career highlights

-• Winner of the Women Lawyers Association of NSW - Private Practice Lawyer of the Year award 2021.
+• Winner of the Women Lawyers Association of NSW - Private Practice Lawyer of the Year award 2021

 • Successfully acting for the Coopers in Cooper v The Owners – Strata Plan No 58068 [2020] NSWCA 250.
-This highly-publicised Court of Appeal proceeding against an owners corporation challenged the validity of a by-law regarding the keeping of animals (excluding assistance animals) in a strata building.
+This highly publicised Court of Appeal proceeding against an owners corporation challenged the validity of a by-law regarding the keeping of animals (excluding assistance animals) in a strata building.
 The challenge was successful, and the by-law was declared by the Court to be harsh, oppressive or unconscionable.
 The case effectively changes the way owners corporations can govern their strata schemes in NSW generally, not just as it relates to animals.
 The case also resulted in amendments to the Strata Schemes Management Act 2015 and has positively impacted many pet owners in NSW.

-• Acting for an owner’s corporation in proceedings against a builder for defective works which included structural and general defects, as well as major water proofing issues.
+• Acting for an owners corporation in proceedings against a builder for defective works which included structural and general defects, as well as major water proofing issues.
 The matter resolved by way of deed requiring the builder to return to site to rectify the defects under supervision of the owners’ chosen expert.

-• Acting for a builder in an action commenced by an owner’s corporation for a significant number of defects, many of which were ultimately agreed by the building experts to be maintenance items or otherwise issues for which the builder was not liable, allowing the matter to resolve by way of an agreed Work Order.
+• Acting for a builder in an action commenced by an owners corporation for a significant number of defects, many of which were ultimately agreed by the building experts to be maintenance items or otherwise issues for which the builder was not liable, allowing the matter to resolve by way of an agreed Work Order.

-• Strata disputes
+• Strata advice and disputes

-• Property disputes
+• Property disputes and common property issues

-• Insolvency and debt recovery
+• Levy recovery and debt recovery